ethankennerly/alien-automata/README.md

 ActionScript 3
 Flash CS4
+Pixel Blender Toolkit 2
+Golly 2.4

 License
 -------

-Copyright 2012 Ethan Kennerly.
+Except third party content, Copyright 2012 Ethan Kennerly.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that